|

 With

-millions of children being raised without fathers, and most early care
+millions of children being raised without fathers, and most early

 1.5 - 3 hours (return to topic menu)